Say Your Truth: An Interview With the Curators of the Racial Imaginary Institute - Rookie

 The discomfort induced by the photo sums up the entire show: It raises all kinds of questions about the normalcy of white privilege.
 These questions are worth asking, and hopefully inspire other artists to ask more uncomfortable questions.

 As a young African American woman making art, I often struggle to find new ways of sharing my perspective with the world.
 I was excited to sit down with Sara’o Bery and Leronn Brooks, two curators at the Racial Imaginary Institute, earlier this summer.
-Each is involved in the arts in very different ways: Sara’o works as a publicist at the movie production company A24, while Leronn curates art exhibitions and teaches college students like myself.
+Each is involved in the arts in very different ways: Sara’o works as a film publicist, while Leronn curates art exhibitions and teaches college students like myself.
 Both shared their insights into their respective creative fields and how they came together in “On Whiteness.”
 We also laughed a lot.

 DANIELLE GAZI: When did the Racial Imaginary Institute start?
 What was the initial goal of the space?

 SARA’O BERY: Two years ago, we were brought into it through the poet Claudia Rankine.
 It was around the time she got the MacArthur Genius grant, when she started to think about and focus her energy on questions of whiteness.
-I came to her house for lunch, and from what I knew, it was going to be a gathering of academics, artists and curators but there were people from various fields who wanted to instigate public conversations about race.
+I came to her house for lunch, and from what I knew, it was going to be a gathering of people in the race fields, but there were people from various fields who wanted to instigate public conversations about race.
 We focused on whiteness for our first year.
 We would sit around, like this, in a living room, eating store-bought sushi and asking each other, what is this?
 It took us about eight months to really come up with an idea.
 But, this exhibition really took about a year and a half.
 There were ten of us at first.
 And, this is not a job.

 LERONN BROOKS: [Laughs] Yes, this is not a job.